 Search for statements or assignments that can be placed outside the loop.

-The bad code access the length property of an array each time the loop is iterated.
+The bad code accesses the length property of an array each time the loop is iterated.

-The better code access the length property outside the loop, and makes the loop run faster.
+The better code accesses the length property outside the loop, and makes the loop run faster.

 If you expect to access a DOM element several times, access it once, and use it as a local variable:

 Keep the number of elements in the HTML DOM small.